HOME > MANCHESTER PRIDE INVESTIGATION

 When the issue of cost of attending and exclusion was raised at the LGBT Labour discussion just before Manchester Pride 2009, Emma Peate the Fundraising Manager of the Lesbian and Gay Foundation suggested that it compared favourably to the cost of attending the Glastonbury pop festival.
 Which gives an insight into the thinking behind Manchester Pride.

 Another popular response is that it's 'only' £10 or £15 and that 'isn't much'.
-Though, if you're unemployed it's about a quarter of your weekly income and, of course, the cost of the ticket is just the beginning.
+Though if you're unemployed it's about a quarter of your weekly income and the cost of the ticket is just the beginning.
 There are door entry charges and inflated drinks prices.
+Anecdotal evidence suggests that some businesses put up prices during Pride.

 If you divide the £22m of extra income that Pride brings in for businesses by 35,000 (the number of tickets sold) you get an average spend of £629 per person.
 Or if you take the lower figure of £17.5m of extra income it works out at £500 per person.
 Many of us know people who spend that much.